 If your fishing trip has you targeting fish in somewhat shallow water of around 15 to 20 feet max, the Ned rig is a great option to consider here.
-It has a smaller profile than the Shaky Head and uses a lightweight jig head in the mushroom shape (click here to purchase the best one) to give your soft plastics a unique finesse to them that other rigs can’t offer.
+It has a smaller profile than the Shaky Head and uses a lightweight jig head in the mushroom shape to give your soft plastics a unique finesse to them that other rigs can’t offer.

 Since this rig is specifically made for ultra-finesse fishing, you want to ensure your lightweight rod is extremely sensitive to movement and vibrations.
 Additionally, be sure to use a light line for the best results; the lightest you can get your hands on will do well on this setup.